SanaRinomi/simple-cms/What Are We Doing.md

 ## 9th of November 2020
 After the clean up, we finally hava a working frontpage and categories.
 You can view posts easily as the user and such.
 With some styling and filling out left only.

+## 10th of November 2020
+And that's a wrap!
+The CMS works and has some simple styling when it comes to user interaction and what's left is form styling, Admin panel styling and basically some polish!

+You guys can try it and mess around with it as much as your heart desired and I hope you enjoyed seeing how a simple CMS can be made in the span of a month!